Hot House (Walter Bishop Jr. album)

-Hot House is an album by pianist Walter Bishop Jr. which was recorded in 1977 and 1978 and released on the Muse label in 1979.
+Hot House is an album by pianist Walter Bishop Jr., recorded in 1977 and 1978 and released on the Muse label in 1979.

-Reception
+Critical reception

+The Globe and Mail wrote that the "[bop classics] are done up in fine spirit, but the standards reveal a little more depth in Bishop's fleet, lightly percussive style."

-David Szatmary of AllMusic stated "Excellent bebop session by this pianist".
+David Szatmary of AllMusic stated: "Excellent bebop session by this pianist".